 New Skater Training

-Sign up now and start enjoying all the health benefits that come from playing roller derby.
+Sign up now and start enjoying all the health benefits that come from roller skating.

-Join the sisterhood that is flat track roller derby today!!
+Join the community that is flat track roller derby today!!

 What is the cost of Training?

 Our Derby 101 program is $150 for 8 weeks of lessons, plus insurance fees.